"

 Napkin.ai – (GenAI) create visuals from your text, various options will be available.
 Critically review and further edit any output before use

-NotebookLM – (GenAI) upload your text or literature, engage in conversation about your sources and create podcasts in the form of interviews
+NotebookLM – (GenAI) upload your text or literature, engage in conversation about your sources and create podcasts in the form of interviews, also videos and mindmaps

 Padlet – SUPPORTED create interactive boards